Retrieving data with Perl DBI DBD::ODBC

 Specifying what you want

-You specify the data you want to retrieve from the database using SQL select statements.
-This is not a SQL tutorial and we have attempted to keep the SQL simple.
-The basic form of a SQL select statement we use here is:
+You specify the data you want to retrieve from the database by using SQL SELECT statements.
+The basic form of a SQL SELECT statement is:

 where:

-Be careful when creating SQL from Perl variables as you can include characters which invalidate the SQL. e.g.
+Be careful when creating SQL from Perl variables, as you can include characters that invalidate the SQL.
+For example:

 my $name = "can't";